abhay-tank/feather-api/README.md

 ### Steps

-1. Setup app to send emails by setting your gmail email and password inside config.env or by setting environment variables by setting `NODE_MAILER_EMAIL = "youremail@gmail.com"` and `NODE_MAILER_PASSWORD = "yourpassword"`.
+1. Setup app to send emails by setting your gmail email and password inside config.env or by setting environment variables `NODE_MAILER_EMAIL = "youremail@gmail.com"` and `NODE_MAILER_PASSWORD = "yourpassword"`.
 2. By default Gmail blocks such services, to enable app to send emails using your account you need to toggle allow less secure apps to ON from [here](http://myaccount.google.com/lesssecureapps). \*\***This option is only available if 2 step verification is off.**

 #### POSTMAN Collection